 Electronic Books in Practice

-The following links provide examples of how electronic books are being used in higher education settings.
+The following links provide examples of electronic books in educational settings.

 Cooliris Releases a Wikipedia Magazine Experience for iPad

-The Cooliris Wikipedia application draws in content from the online encyclopedia, transforming it into a visually rich, magazine-like display that invites browsing and exploration.
+The Cooliris Wikipedia application draws in content from the online encyclopaedia, transforming it into a visually rich, magazine-like display that invites browsing and exploration.

 The Pedlar Lady of Gushing Cross

-This interactive, immersive retelling of a classic story with animation, audio, and rich graphics is designed for the iPad.
+This electronic storybook for the iPad and other iOS mobile devices is an interactive, immersive retelling of a classic story with animation, audio and rich graphics.

 For Further Reading